-At times, the Bank may maintain an unallocated component of the allowance for loan loss based on market conditions and in accordance with generally accepted accounting principles.
+At times, the Bank may maintain an unallocated component of the allowance for loan loss based on market conditions and in accordance with U.S. GAAP.
 The Bank's Allowance for Loan Loss Policy limits the amount of the unallocated component to 5% of the recorded allowance for loan losses.
-As of December 31, 2020, the Bank's allowance for loan losses included an unallocated amount of \$28,000, or less than 1% of the recorded allowance for loan losses, which was within the Bank's policy.
-There was no unallocated portion within the Bank's allowance for loan losses at December 31, 2019.
+As of December 31, 2021, the Bank's allowance for loan losses included an unallocated amount of \$94,000, or less than 1% of the recorded allowance for loan losses, which was within the Bank's policy.
+This compares to an unallocated amount of \$28,000, or less than 1% of the recorded allowance for loan losses, at December 31, 2020.
 The unallocated balance is allocated across the non-impaired loan categories presented in Note 4.